ahvshim/PowerBI/README.md

     factors that may be contributing to the problem.
 For example, are certain regions or customer demographics more likely to have undelivered orders?
-Are there particular products or types of orders that are more likely to be undelivered? \n
+Are there particular products or types of orders that are more likely to be undelivered?

 -   Communicate with customers about the delivery process.
 Olist should